bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 git merge upstream/v2
 ```

 Once you've merged your code, you should look through the latest version of the `sample.env` file [here](https://github.com/bigbluebutton/greenlight/blob/v2/sample.env), and see if there are any new settings you would like to change or add to Greenlight.
-If you come across something you want to add, simple copy paste it to the bottom of your `.env`.
+If you come across something you want to add, simply copy paste it to the bottom of your `.env`, then [restart Greenlight](#restart-greenlight).

-If you've merged the code and made any necessary changes to your `.env` file, you will need to [restart Greenlight](#restart-greenlight).

 # Customizing the Landing Page